 The mission of The Morton Arboretum is to collect and study trees, shrubs, and other plants from around the world, to display them across naturally beautiful landscapes for people to study and enjoy, and to learn how to grow them in ways that enhance our environment.
 Our goal is to encourage the planting and conservation of trees and other plants for a greener, healthier, and more beautiful world.

-The Morton Arboretum was founded in 1922 by Joy Morton (1855-1934).
-The inspiration for the Arboretum had its origins in Mr. Morton’s own family tree.
-His father, J. Sterling Morton (1832–1902), was the founder of Arbor Day.
+The Morton Arboretum was founded in 1922 by Joy Morton (1855-1934), whose father founded Arbor Day.
 Over the decades, the Arboretum has continued to evolve, while staying true to the Morton family motto, “Plant Trees.”

 Joy Morton (1855-1934) founded the Morton Salt Company in Chicago in 1885, and later The Morton Arboretum 25 miles west of the city in Lisle in 1922.
 LEARN MORE

-The founder of The Morton Arboretum, Joy Morton, was the son of J. Sterling Morton, who originated Arbor Day in 1872 some fifty years before Joy founded The Morton Arboretum.
+Joy Morton's father originated Arbor Day in 1872 some fifty years before Joy founded The Morton Arboretum.
 “Plant Trees” was the Morton family motto.
 LEARN MORE

 The logo of The Morton Arboretum is symbolic and has meaningful ties to the Morton family emblem.
 Learn more

 Morton Family Cemetery

 Arboretum founder Joy Morton set aside this one-acre parcel as a family burial plot in 1925.
 It is the final resting place for himself and members of his family.
 Learn more

 Thornhill Education Center

 Set on the site of the former Morton family mansion, the Thornhill Education Center provides space for classes, programs, and events.
 The original Morton family library remains a part of the historic structure, which contains a unique bay of stained glass windows dedicated to the trees through history.
 Learn more